 Bank of America is one of the nation’s largest banks, and was once a major student lender.
 However, as a result of the 2008 financial crisis and subsequent recession, Bank of America suspended their entire student lending program, which they have not since resumed.
 As such, students cannot receive Bank of America loans to pay for their college education at the moment, nor does it seem that the Bank of America loans program for students will be resumed anytime soon.

 Students and Bank of America Loans

 While Bank of America loans were great borrowing options for students, in their absence, there are a variety of other third party lenders for those who exhaust their federal loan options and still need money for college, private student loans are a good option to cover the remaining costs.
-When available, Bank of America Loans can make college affordable by providing students with much-needed money to pay for tuition, accommodation, books, travel, and any other college-related expenses.
+In Bank of America’s student loan absence, other student loan providers can make college affordable by supplying students with much-needed money to pay for tuition, accommodation, books, travel, and any other college-related expenses.

 Suspension of Bank of America Loans

 Bank of America acted as a third-party lender for federal loans before the Department of Education took over the process of disbursing all federal loans.
 As a result of the shift in the process of federal loan disbursement, Bank of America lost a large volume of its student lending.
 After the mortgage crisis and economic collapse of 2008, Bank of America had to suspend any further issuance of student loans for an undisclosed period of time.

 Although Bank of America Loans are not currently being offered, you can always look for other options.
 By searching and comparing loans through our Student Loan Comparison Tool, you can apply for loans through Chase, Citi, SunTrust, or Sallie Mae, which offer attractive forms of student financial aid.